Drivers learn city-scale dynamic equilibrium: Theoretical Results

 First law: taxi transportation is the transfer process of total service time $s$, which is a conserved quantity.

 Second law: under fixed demand and traffic state, a closed taxi system maximizes its potential function.

 Zeroth law defines equivalent classes of equilibrium, which are strictly totally ordered by state variable $\psi$.
 The manifold of equilibrium is thus one-dimensional, parameterized by $\psi$, and any other state variable must depend on it.
-This means that state space $(\Phi, s, \psi) \mid \mathcal{E}$ has only one degree of freedom, and this dependency is the constitutive relation of the system given environment condition $\mathcal{E}$, which can be written explicitly as
+This means that state space $(\Phi, s, \psi) \mid \mathcal{E}$ has only one degree of freedom, and this dependency is the constitutive relation of the system given environment condition $\mathcal{E}$, with explicit form

 Rearranging the exact differential of $s(\Phi) \mid \mathcal{E}$ gives the fundamental thermodynamic relation of the equilibrium:

 We test various implications of this theory of thermodynamics in our empirical results.